nazmul-main/the-bolgopolis-client/README.md

 ## Live Site

-Check out the live version of Blogify at [[www.blogify.com](https://the-blogopolis.web.app/)] and start your blogging journey today!
+Check out the live version of Blogify at [[Visit live site https://the-blogopolis.web.app/)] and start your blogging journey today!

 ## Key Features